TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-Once we have the file ready, we need a tool called bkcrack, which has the following parameters:
+Once we have the file ready, we need a tool called `bkcrack`, which has the following parameters:

 <br />